Huguet57/LIMO-Velo/README.md

 - ``mapping_offline`` is on an pre-alpha stage and it does not work 100% as it should of.
 - ``initialization`` which you can choose how you want the initialization of the pointcloud sizes (sizes =: deltas, in seconds).

-## 4. Modifying the LiDAR driver to get true real-time performance
-*TODO* - This section is intended to explain how to modify the LiDAR driver to increase its frequency by publishing parts of the pointcloud instead of waiting for all of it.

 # References
 - [IKFoM](https://github.com/hku-mars/IKFoM): Iterated Kalman Filters on Manifolds
 - [ikd-Tree](https://github.com/hku-mars/ikd-Tree): Incremental KD-Tree for Robotic Applications
 - [FAST-LIO2](https://github.com/hku-mars/FAST_LIO): Fast and Direct LIO SLAM

-# TODO list
-### Fixes in progress
-- [ ] Work with 9-DOF IMUs
-- [ ] Saving and loading HD-Maps (needs 9-DOF done)
-- [ ] Adding GPS as extra input
-- [ ] Rethink ``mapping_offline`` (see Discussions)

-### Design choices
-- [ ] Renew Buffer private structure.
-Interesting answer in StackOverflow: [https://stackoverflow.com/a/67236232](https://stackoverflow.com/a/67236232)
-- [ ] Simplify the upsampling in the Compensator.

-### Fixes to investigate
-- [ ] Interpolation and smoothing of states when mapping offline
-- [ ] Erase unused (potentially dangerous) points in the map
-- [ ] Check if need to add point in map
-- [ ] Try to add a module for removing dynamic objects such as people or vehicles
-- [ ] Use UKF instead of EKF
-- [ ] Add vision buffer and ability to paint the map's points
-- [ ] Initialize IMU measurements